Overview

 Moving

 Consider a setup where two connectors, A and B, are connected.
-Connector A remains stationary while connector B is moved.
+Connector A is placed first and connector B is placed second.

-- If B is moved and neither block updates, a visual glitch may appear where one end of the Hanging RedCu Wire connects to either A or B while the other end appears to float in space.
+- If B is moved and neither connector receives an update, a visual glitch may appear where one end of the Hanging RedCu Wire remains attached to A or B while the other end appears to float in space.

 -